 1. Easy administration and user-friendly design

-The UC-solutions of old were complicated to install, update and manage.
+Older UC solutions were complicated to install, update and manage.
 It required costly consultants to make changes to the settings, and the capacity of the physical system limited the opportunities to scale up when the business grew.
 Modern and cloud-based UCaaS-solutions are easy and intuitive to both install and manage.
-They're updated automatically, so you'll always have access to the latest version of the software.
+They're updated automatically, so you'll always have access to the latest software version.

 2. A cohesive customer journey

-A cohesive and unified customer journey builds trust, increases sales and results in happy clients.
-With Unified Communications, you'll see that communication with your customers is seamless and efficient – from the first contact to the purchase and onto customer support..
-For example, by connecting your telephony and PBX with a system for CRM and another for customer support, you'll give your employees the optimal opportunities to create a positive customer journey.
+A cohesive and unified customer journey builds trust, increases sales, and results in happy customers.
+With Unified Communications, you'll see that communication with your customers is seamless and efficient – from the first contact to the purchase and onto customer support.
+For example, by connecting your telephony and PBX with a system for CRM and another for customer support, you'll give your employees optimal opportunities to create a positive customer journey.

-UCaaS is often a license-based business model where you only pay for what you actually use.
+UCaaS is usually a licence-based business model where you only pay for what you actually use and the number of users.
+Instead of paying separately for your various communication channels like telephony and messaging, all tools are gathered and paid for in the same licence.
 You can easily add new users or cancel a subscription if someone quits or is hired.
-That way, you'll avoid old subscriptions that cost unnecessary money long after the user has moved to a new workplace.
+With this flexibility, you'll avoid old subscriptions that cost unnecessary money after the previous user has left.
 You'll also get a better overview since the cost for the company's communication is gathered on a single invoice.

 5. A superb overview of the statistics and fewer missed calls

-With Unified Communications, you'll get a valuable bird's-eye view of your company's communication.
+With UCaaS, you'll get a valuable bird's-eye view of your company's communication.
 You'll always have a superb overview of your queue – and it's all in real-time, too.
-This means that you can make a quick decision based on data when it comes to everything from competence development and planning of staffing and scheduling.
+That means you can make a quick decision based on data regarding competence development, staff planning, scheduling, and more.